misiektoja/instagram_monitor/README.md

 instagram_monitor <target_insta_user> --detailed-followers
 ```

-**Note**: This feature requires [Mode 2](#mode-2-with-logged-in-instagram-account-session-login) (session login) to access the Instagram API.
+**Note**: This feature requires [Session Mode 2](#session-mode-2-with-logged-in-instagram-account-session-login) (session login) to access the Instagram API.
 It will increase API calls since it fetches the full follower/following lists every check interval.

 <a id="csv-export"></a>
 ### CSV Export